PLC Ladder Programming Training Course

 - Develop digital twins for monitoring, testing, and process simulation.

-- Integrate sensors, actuators, and robotic manipulators within industrial workflows.
+- Integrate sensors, actuators, and robotic manipulators into industrial workflows.

 - Design and validate industrial automation systems using hybrid simulation environments.